Mariam-Alquraan/Employees-Performance/README.md

 - SalesTerritory: the different territories where products are sold, including performance
 - CountryRegionCurrency: the currency used by each region
 - CurrencyRate: the average and closing exchange rates for each currency compared to the USD

+## You can see the queries in the Jupyter Notebook